-- Allows you to wear your pre-pregnant clothes longer
+- Allows you to wear your pre-pregnancy clothes longer

-- A plus size belly band will help your belly look smooth under your clothes
+- Makes your belly look smooth under your clothes

 - Helpful if you work on your feet